-This is one of the Spring MVC interview questions that you might receive during your job interview.
+This is one of the Spring interview questions about MVC that you might receive during your job interview.

 MVC stands for Model View Controller.
 It is a part of the Spring framework.
 MVC is used to further the creation of different web applications.

 Dependency injection is used to provide certain specific dependencies for objects.
-It is a design pattern that makes your projects smoother and more suitable for such actions like testing.
+It is a design pattern that makes your projects smoother and more suitable for such actions as testing.

 XML is a Spring configuration file.
 It is the main type of file that contains all of the information on the different types of classes and how they correlate with one another.

-Spring has around twenty modules.
+Spring has around twenty modules and this is very important information to know in Spring interview questions.
 All of them are segmented into separate containers.
-The containers are, as follows: the core container, web container, data access container, aspect and instrumentation container and the test container.
+The containers are, as follows: the core container, web container, data access container, aspect and instrumentation container, and the test container.
 There are a few smaller containers, too.